-All terminal boards and terminal blocks shall provide a positive mechanical clamp type connection.
+All terminal boards and terminal blocks shall be provided with a positive mechanical clamp type connection.
 Pinch screw type terminals shall not be used.
 Terminals for the connection of all external cabling shall be situated at least 100mm from their respective gland plate or further if the cable size requires a greater distance for dressing.